Jun2786184671/JUNFlex/README.md

       		...
       	]);
 		```
-	+ ```$Padding```
-		* Padding is used to wrap a UIView, you can use it to specify the insets, as well as implicitly constraining its content by setting the wrapper's size.
+	+ ```$Padding``` is used to wrap a UIView, you can use it to specify the insets, as well as implicitly constraining its content by setting the wrapper's size.
 		```objc
 		$Padding
 		.left(20).right(20) // This makes edge insets.